twheele3/tile_tif/README.md

 ```
 ## Normalization

 tile_tif has an inbuilt method to help with normalizing values.
 It uses a two-tailed quantile-based approach, where the minimum is set to the qth fractional quantile, and maximum to the 1-qth fractional quantile.
+It uses memmapped splicing to subsample the full array on the assumptions that there is a large enough subsample to be broadly valid.
 If a channel_axis is specified, the mins and maxes are per-channel.

 ```{python}
 arr = np.array(t.get_tile(index)) # This must be instantiated as an array to have operations performed on it.